swaroopg92/penpa-edit/README.md

 * This function is to provide Penpa-site general settings like theme, custom color etc.
 	* Display Theme: It currently offers only two options (light and dark).
 	* Custom Colors: To enable custom colors in certain modes.
+	* Save Settings: Selecting yes, will save the theme, tab settings, reload button status, gridtype in the browser cookies.
+When the user returns to fresh Penpa page, these settings are recovered.

 ### Stop Watch
 * start - starts the timer.
 Lowest precision is 1/10th of a second.